aws-samples/sample-opensearch-perf-resilience-test/images/README.md

 # OpenSearch Benchmark Images

+> **DISCLAIMER**: The images and documentation provided here are samples for educational and testing purposes only.
+Users must perform their own security review and due diligence before deploying any code or configurations to production environments.

-This directory should contain the following images extracted from the "OpenSearch benchmark setup & monitoring.docx" document:
+This directory contains the "OpenSearch benchmark setup & monitoring.docx" document with before and after images demonstrating the performance and resilience characteristics of OpenSearch deployments.
+The following images should be extracted from this document:

 ## Performance Metrics Images